kelleyneubauer/workout/README.md

 - Dynamically add/remove exercises at runtime
 - Save and load workouts in CSV format
-- Use CSV to create pretty programs in excel (template included!)
 - Populate comboboxes using JSON dataset
 - Validates exercises by category selected
 - Opens demo video link in web browser